 When the crew finds a stable mobula school or a curious dolphin pod, they'll position the boat upcurrent and at distance, then signal you to slip in quietly — no jumps, no splashes.
 You drift toward the animals, never chasing.
 This is the part most first-timers misunderstand: the goal is not to swim hard, it's to float, breathe slow, and let the wildlife approach.

-Most encounters last 8–20 minutes per drop.
+Most in-water moments last 8–20 minutes per drop.
 Expect 2–4 drops over a typical day depending on conditions and what we find.

 Lunch on Board

 Around 11:30 AM we anchor in a calm bay (often the lee side of Cerralvo) and serve a fresh lunch — local fish, fresh fruit, salsa, tortillas, and water/electrolytes.
-This is also the most common moment for spontaneous wildlife encounters: dolphins frequently approach the anchored boat to bow-ride.
+This is also a common moment for spontaneous wildlife activity: dolphins sometimes approach the anchored boat to bow-ride.

 What If I'm Not a Strong Swimmer?